nealcaren/crisis-and-opportunity-books/books/there-is-confusion/there-is-confusion.md

 wealthy white people in West Philadelphia, Rosemont, Sharon, Chestnut Hill and various other suburbs.

-"But he don't give me much 'cause he wants to leave the country for good sometime.
+"But he don't give me much ’cause he wants to leave the country for good sometime.
 I keep house for him and he pays for the lodgings and for most of our food.
 I make what little extra I can by taking in plain sewing.
 Your husband's right open-handed, ain't he?"